choderalab/yank/docs/installation.rst

 --------------------------------------------

 Installing from source is only recommended for developers that wish to modify YANK or the algorithms it uses.
-Installation via `conda` is preferred for all other users.
+Installation via ``conda`` is preferred for all other users.

 Clone the source code repository from `GitHub <http://github.com/choderalab/yank>`_.

 .. code-block:: bash

-   $ git clone git://github.com/choderalab/yank.git
+   $ git clone git@github.com:choderalab/yank.git
    $ cd yank/
    $ python setup.py install